dottxt-ai/prompts/docs/reference/special_tokens.md

     """
 ```

-Chat templates are so idiosyncractic, however, that we recommend using the `Chat` class to format according to chat templates.
+Chat templates are so idiosyncratic, however, that we recommend using the `Chat` class to format according to chat templates.